Towards end-to-end ASP computation: Preliminaries

 \section{Preliminaries}

-In this paper, we mean by a program a propositional normal logic program $P$ which is a finite set of {\em rule\/}s of the form $a \leftarrow G$ where $a$ is an atom\footnote{ We equate propositional variables with atoms. } called the head, $G$ a conjunction of literals\footnote{ A literal is an atom (positive literal) or its negation (negative literal). } called the body of the rule respectively.
-We suppose $P$ is written in a given set of atoms ${\cal A}$ but usually assume ${\cal A}$ = atom($P$), i.e. the set of atoms occurring in $P$.
-We use $G^{+}$ to denote the conjunction of positive literals in $G$. $G$ may be empty.
+In this paper, we mean by a program a propositional normal logic program $P$ which is a finite set of {\em rule\/}s of the form $a \leftarrow G$ where $a$ is an atom called the \textit{head}, $G$ is a conjunction of literals called the \textit{body} of the rule, respectively.
+We equate propositional variables with atoms.
+A literal is an atom (positive literal) or its negation (negative literal).
+The logical connective \(\neg\) in this paper denotes \textit{negation as failure}.
+We suppose $P$ is written in a given set of atoms ${\cal A}$ but usually assume ${\cal A}$ = atom($P$), i.e., the set of atoms occurring in $P$.
+We use $G^{+}$ and \(G^{-}\) to denote the conjunction of positive and negative literals in $G$, respectively. $G$ may be empty.
 The empty conjunction is always true.
 We call $a \leftarrow G$ {\em rule\/} for $a$.
+A rule with an empty head is called a \textit{constraint}.
 Let $a \leftarrow G_1,\ldots, a \leftarrow G_m$ be rules for $a$ in $P$.
 When $m > 0$, put $\riff(a) = a \Leftrightarrow G_1\vee\cdots\vee G_m$.
-When $m=0$, i.e. there is no rule for $a$, put $\riff(a) = a \Leftrightarrow \bot$ where $\bot$ is a special symbol representing the empty disjunction which is always false.
+When $m=0$, i.e., there is no rule for $a$, put $\riff(a) = a \Leftrightarrow \bot$ where $\bot$ is a special symbol representing the empty disjunction which is always false.
 We call $\riff(a)$ the {\em completed rule\/} for $a$.
 The {\em completion of\/} $P$, comp($P$), is defined as comp($P$) = $\{\riff(a) \mid \mbox{atom $a$ occurs in $P$}\}$.
 For a finite set $S$, we denote the number of elements in $S$ by $|S|$.
 So $|P|$ is the number of rules in the program $P$.